Scott Fitzgerald (singer): Eurovision

 In 1988, he was the first ever artist chosen by telephone vote to sing the UK's entry in the Eurovision Song Contest with the song "Go".
-The song was written and composed by Julie Forsyth, daughter of the entertainer Sir Bruce Forsyth.
+The song was written and composed by Julie Forsyth, daughter of the entertainer Bruce Forsyth.
 Forsyth joined Fitzgerald on stage at the contest in Dublin, alongside her husband Dominic Grant (also of Guys 'n' Dolls) and Des Dyer (formerly of Jigsaw), to perform backing vocals.
 Ronnie Hazlehurst conducted the live orchestration.
 Fitzgerald came second in the contest, by one point, to Switzerland's winning entry performed by Celine Dion.
 "Go" reached number 52 in the UK Singles Chart in April 1988.

 Fitzgerald reunited with Yvonne Keeley in 1992 for the single "United We Stand", which was released on Red Bullet Records.
 In 2010 Fitzgerald and Keeley reunited for the final time in an all star version of If I had words for Charity in the Netherlands which featured Gordon, Patricia Paay, Thomas Berge and many others.

 Personal life

 Fitzgerald is married to Shereen Fitzgerald and has three children – Liam Paul Patrick McPhail (from a previous relationship), Neeley Fitzgerald, and the singer-songwriter Ki Fitzgerald, an original member of the UK boy band Busted and hit songwriter to artists around the world.
-His son co-wrote Monsters for Saara Aalto's Finland 2018 entry into Eurovision Song Contest, adding to the family's Eurovision history.
+His son co-wrote Monsters for Saara Aalto's Finland entry into Eurovision Song Contest 2018, adding to the family's Eurovision history.